logdna/winevt-tailer/README.md

 - service name: ```winevt-tailer_<tailer_name>```
 - tailer name: ```tail1```, see "-n" option

 Functionally this service will be equivalent to CLI mode: ```winevt-tailer <CLI options>```.
-To change service CLI options - just call the same "-i" command again with new set of options.
+To change service CLI options - just run the same "-i" command again with new set of options.

-In service mode logs go to ```c:/ProgramData/logs```:
+Tailer logs by default are stored in ```c:/ProgramData/logs```:

 ```
 windows_tail1.log           -- Windows events in one-line-JSON format, ready to be streamed by Mezmo Agent
 winevt-tailer_tail1.log     -- service instance log
 ```

+The location can be changed in config file in winevt-tailer.logging section.

 To uninstall the service: